carpentries/carpentrycon/venue.md

 Additionally, we are providing three hotel options for you.
 All hotels are offering us a special CarpentryCon rate.
 See the UCD map to help you choose.The special rates will be valid for the period of the event and available until the specified cut-off dates; anyone looking to book after that date will be offered the best available rate at the time.

+Please contact the organisers (Malvika and Fotis) for any related queries.

 ## Visa Information for International Travelers

 Please see the details about the application process here for a visa request from the Irish Naturalisation and Immigration Service : https://www.dfa.ie/travel/visas/visas-for-ireland/.

-You can receieve a visa support letter from the conference organisers, please contact Fotis (fpsom@issel.ee.auth.gr) and Malvika (malvika.sharan@embl.de) with your request.
+You can receieve a visa support letter from the conference organisers, please contact Fotis and Malvika with your request.

 ## Weather and Attire

-The temperature during the conference as per the [accuweather-forecast](https://www.accuweather.com/en/ie/dublin/207931/may-weather/207931?monyr=5/1/2018&view=table) will be 8-16 Degree Celcius.
+The temperature during the conference, as per the [accuweather-forecast](https://www.accuweather.com/en/ie/dublin/207931/may-weather/207931?monyr=5/1/2018&view=table), will be 8-16 Degree Celcius.

 Weather in Dublin is very variable and it is not unusual to have short rain showers during the day.
 Unfortunately, the city is also extremely windy so umbrellas will not be very useful!
 A good strategy is to resort to layered clothing and to bring waterproof shoes and jackets.